krifin/Natural-Science/ProteinVR-master/README.md

 **Introduction**

-This work was published in March 2020 in [PLOS Computational Biology](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007747).

-**ProteinVR: Micro and Structural Biology in a Virtual World** is a revolutionary scientific undertaking from the Dr. Jacob D. Durrant Lab of Computational Drug Discovery ([DurrantLab GitHub](https://github.com/durrantlab)) at the University of Pittsburgh.
+**ProteinVR: Micro and Structural Biology in a Virtual World** is a revolutionary scientific undertaking.
 We seek to leverage the power of new and inexpensive **Virtual Reality** technology to be the **first-ever software** that helps teach anatomy and molecular biology to a broad scientific audience.
 This software will be initially tailored to students at the collegiate level but can be adjusted for usage in secondary education.

-I helped revise and give feedback on the grant that went into this project, ultimately yielding **$25,000** in funding.

 **Files**